-95% of respondents who authenticate identity do so through human means, taking an average of 34 seconds to do so.
+89% of respondents who authenticate identity do so through human means, taking an average of 44 seconds to do so.

-Respondents that use IVR or speech recognition also use the agent to double-check in a large proportion of instances once the call is passed through, wasting the caller's time and increasing the contact centre's costs.
+Respondents that use IVR or speech recognition also use the agent to double-check in some instances once the call is passed through, wasting the caller's time and increasing the contact centre's costs.